Finite group subschemes of abelian varieties over finite fields: Introduction.

 In section $4$ we establish a relationship between Young polygons for the Frobenius actions on an abelian variety and its dual.
 We also treat the following question due to B. Poonen: is it true that for an abelian surface $A$ the group of $k$-rational points $A(k)$ is isomorphic to the the group of $k$-rational points $\widehat A(k)$ on its dual?
 The answer is no, and we give a counterexample.

-In section $5$ we establish a connection between (generalized) matrix factorizations and Tate modules.
-This technique turns out to be useful when Weil polynomials have multiple roots.
+In section $5$ we prove that (generalized) matrix factorizations correspond to Tate modules.
+This technique turns out to be useful when Weil polynomial is not separable.
 In section $6$ we explicitly classify $\ell$-torsion of abelian surfaces.
 In the final section we apply this result to the classification of zeta functions of Kummer surfaces.

-The author is grateful to M.A.~Tsfasman for his attention to this work and to A.~Kuznetsov and A.~Zykin for providing useful corrections and comments on the paper.
+{\bf Acknowledgements.} I am deeply grateful to Alexander Kuznetsov, who communicated his unfinished results on zeta functions of Kummer surfaces to me and provided many useful corrections on the early version of the paper.
+I thank Michael A.~Tsfasman for his attention to this work.
+I am grateful to Alexey Zykin and referees for suggesting many useful corrections and comments on the paper.